aspect-build/rules_lint/README.md

 - **No changes needed to rulesets**.
 Works with the Bazel rules you already use.
 - **No changes needed to BUILD files**.
 You don't need to add lint wrapper macros, and lint doesn't appear in `bazel query` output.
   Instead, users simply lint their existing `*_library` targets.
-- Lint checks and fixes are run as normal Bazel actions, which means they support Remote Execution and the outputs are stored in the Remote Cache.
+- **Incremental**.
+Lint checks (including producing fixes) are run as normal Bazel actions, which means they support Remote Execution and the outputs are stored in the Remote Cache.
 - Lint results can be **presented in various ways**, such as Code Review comments or failing tests.
   See [Usage](https://github.com/aspect-build/rules_lint/blob/main/docs/linting.md#usage).
+- **Can lint changes only**.
+It's fine if your repository has a lot of existing issues.
+  It's not necessary to fix or suppress all of them to start linting new changes.
 - **Can format files not known to Bazel**.
 Formatting just runs directly on the file tree.
   No need to create `sh_library` targets for your shell scripts, for example.
-- Honors the same configuration files you use for these tools outside Bazel (e.g. in the editor)
+- Honors the same **configuration files** you use for these tools outside Bazel (e.g. in the editor)

 ## Supported tools

+New tools are being added frequently, so check this page again!

 | Language               | Formatter             | Linter(s)        |
 | ---------------------- | --------------------- | ---------------- |